|

 Enjoy Your Aloe!

 So while I’ve given you tips on how to transplant aloe vera for long-term success, try not to stress too much.
 Chances are good that your spiky green friends will be just fine, no matter how you choose to replant them.
-Overwatering is pretty much the only way you can kill them.
+Overwatering them is pretty much the only way you can kill them.

 And if you’re like me and have WAY too many after transplanting all the pups, consider giving some away or putting them in unexpected places.
 They make excellent inexpensive gifts for friends and family, especially for those who enjoy plants but don’t think they have a green thumb.
 You can also take your spares to work – either enjoy them as office plants or leave a few out for coworkers to take.